adityatrips/usHub/README.md

 The app icon is specially designed to be unique and personal, representing the essence of the relationship between Anjali Singh and the user.

+# Free and Fair Use Statement for PHub Color Scheme

+The PHub color scheme utilized in the UsHub application is used strictly for aesthetic and design purposes.
+It is not intended to imply any association or endorsement from the original source.

+## Permissions Granted:

+1. **Aesthetic Use Only:** The PHub color scheme is employed solely for aesthetic and design elements within the UsHub application.

+2. **Non-Commercial Use:** The usage of the PHub color scheme is strictly non-commercial, and no financial gain or profit is derived from its incorporation.

+3. **Attribution:** While not mandatory, providing attribution to the original source of the color scheme is appreciated but not required.

+## Restrictions:

+1. **Misrepresentation:** The UsHub application does not claim any affiliation or endorsement from the original source of the PHub color scheme.
+It is essential to avoid any misrepresentation of association.

+2. **Inappropriate Content:** The PHub color scheme should not be used in a manner that promotes or associates with inappropriate or offensive content.

+3. **Commercial Use:** Any commercial use or exploitation of the PHub color scheme for profit is strictly prohibited without explicit permission from the original rights holder.

+## Disclaimer:

+The UsHub application and its use of the PHub color scheme are independent and not officially affiliated with the original source.
+This free and fair use statement is provided to clarify the terms under which the color scheme is employed, ensuring transparency and adherence to ethical practices.

+By using the UsHub application, users acknowledge and agree to the terms outlined in this statement regarding the use of the PHub color scheme.

+For inquiries or concerns, please contact [me by email](mailto:adityatripathi.at04@gmail.com).

 ## Conclusion

 UsHub is not just a mobile application; it's a personalized space crafted with love and care.
 From custom designs to intimate features, the app aims to enhance the bond between Anjali Singh and the user.
 It stands as a testament to the special connection they share.